In this article, you will learn:

 - Use Curtains and Door Closures: Close doors to unused rooms and use insulated curtains to block drafts.
 This helps to naturally limit air movement without affecting HVAC performance.

-Proper vent placement and airflow are critical to maintaining an efficient HVAC system.
+Proper vent placement and airflow are critical to maintaining an efficient HVAC system in your home.
 Vents are strategically placed in your home to ensure even distribution of air.
 Blocking or closing these vents disrupts this balance, which can result in uneven heating and cooling and force your system to overcompensate.
 Additionally, higher pressure in the ducts can exacerbate leaks, further reducing efficiency.

 If you need to close vents temporarily, do so with caution.
 Closing one or two vents in a well-designed system is unlikely to cause major issues.
 However, avoid closing multiple vents or those located closest to the air handler, as these are essential for maintaining proper airflow.
 If you're unsure, consult an HVAC professional to evaluate your system and offer personalized recommendations.